Norwegian Lung Cancer Registry

 This annual report from the Norwegian Lung Cancer Registry is based on data collected by the Cancer Registry of Norway (CRN).
 Data sources include individual reports from clinicians and pathologists as well as data from other national registries.

-Patients diagnosed with, treated for, or who deceased from lung cancer up to 31.12.2024 are included.
-CRN has been estimated to include 98.6% of all Norwegian cancer patients.
-The number of patients diagnosed with lung cancer in 2024 was 3396, a slight reduction from the all-time high of 3466 cases in 2022.
-This is probably coincidental but may also be a hint of the anticipated decline in incidence to come.
+Patients diagnosed with, treated for, and/or deceased due to lung cancer up to 31.12.2025 are included.
+Cancer Registry of Norway is estimated to include 99.3% of all Norwegian cancer patients.
+The number of patients diagnosed with lung cancer in 2025 was 3373, a slight reduction from the all-time high of 3466 cases in 2022.
+This is probably coincidental but may also be a hint of the anticipated decline in incidence due to less smoking in the population.
+There is no significant sex difference, although there are slightly more cases among women (1732) compared to men (1641).

-In 2024 the proportion of potentially curable patients (stages I–III and ECOG 0–2) evaluated at a multidisciplinaryteam meeting was 93.9%, and 92.3% in this group underwent PET/CT as part of their diagnostic work-up, both parameters slightly lower than the national target (2.5 and 2.6).
-There were some notable differences between hospitals.
-Of patients in stages IB-–III and ECOG 0–-2, 52.7% had EBUS/EUS performed (figure 2.7).
+In 2025 the proportion of potentially curable patients (stages I–III and ECOG 0–2) evaluated at a multidisciplinary team meeting was 94.0%, and 90.5% in this group underwent PET/CT as part of their diagnostic work-up, both parameters slightly lower than the national target.
+Of patients in stages IB–III and ECOG 02, 54.1% had EBUS/EUS performed.
+EBUS/EUS is becoming increasingly important to differentiate between operable and non-operable patients, as well as surgery with or without neoadjuvant therapy.
+The overall proportion of lung cancer patients receiving treatment with curative intent in 2025 was 37.8%.

-Regarding medical treatment, hospitals serving 90% of the population have systems that automatically report chemotherapy or immune oncology (IO) to the CRN.
+Regarding medical treatment, hospitals serving 90% of the population have systems that automatically report chemotherapy or immune oncology to the Cancer Registry of Norway.
 Data regarding targeted oral therapy (protein kinases) is available nationally from registration of prescriptions.
-The use of IO is increasing at the same levels in different parts of Norway (figure 2.16).
-This indicates that there is a homogeneity in the availability of modern treatment options.
+The use of immune oncology is increasing at the same levels in different parts of Norway.
+This indicates homogeneity in the availability of modern treatment options.

-Pain, dyspnea and anxiety are all more frequent among lung cancer patients at the two time points except for pain at six months in the age group >74 years.
-For the first time this report can show some data regarding smoking habits.
-As shown in figure 2.32, 25% of patients were still daily smokers at time of diagnosis, and 14% were never smokers.
-In comparison the numbers among the matching controls were 6% and 47%.
-In the oldest age group, >75 years, there were fewer active smokers
+Data regarding smoking habits show that 24% of patients were still daily smokers at the time of diagnosis, and 13% were never smokers.
+In comparison the numbers among the matching controls were 6% and 48%.
+In the oldest age group, >75 years, there were fewer active smokers when diagnosed than among the age groups 18–64 and 65–74 years, 15% vs 28% and 27% respectively.